Monster-in-Law: Box office

 The film ran 849 sneak preview screenings on Mother's Day at 4pm, the Sunday before release.
 New Line's president of domestic distribution David Tuckerman publicly stated his doubts about this strategy but the film achieved 90% attendance and he stated "the marketing department hit a home run."
 The film became a box-office success debuting at number #1 at the box office during its first weekend and earning $24 million.
 By the end of its run, the movie earned $83 million at the domestic box office and a worldwide total of $154.7 million, against an estimated production budget of $43 million.

 Accolades

 Lopez earned a Golden Raspberry Award nomination for Worst Actress for her performance in the film, but lost to Jenny McCarthy for Dirty Love.

 Television series

 On October 13, 2014, it was reported that Fox was developing a television series based on the film with Amy B. Harris as creator.
-In 2021, E!
-Entertainment reported that the series "didn't ultimately happen".
+In 2021, E! reported that the series "didn't ultimately happen".